Hard2bit

 Architecture: firewall, VPN, network segregation.
 Access: RBAC, least privilege.
 Monitoring: detect misconfiguration (CSPM), exposed credentials, unauthorised assets.
 Rapid remediation of detected exposures.

-What is a public S3 bucket?
+What is a public object-storage bucket?